R.M. Snapka, Papovavirus Models for Mammalian Replicons.

 This book provides the most up-to-date review of the simian virus 40 (SV40) minichromosome as a model for the mammalian chromosome in studies of DNA replication.
 It focuses on disruption of DNA replication by anticancer drugs and DNA-damaging agents.
 There is a strong emphasis on the unique advantages of SV40 as an experimental system for the analysis of these classes of anticancer drug mechanisms.
 The new high-resolution gel electrophoresis methods for the analysis of SV40 DNA replication are covered in detail to aid readers in designing and interpreting similar experiments.

-Ideal for researchers, clinicians, specialists, and graduate and upper-level graduate students interested in DNA replication.
+Ideal for researchers, clinicians, specialists, and graduate and upper-level graduate students interested in DNA replication

 - 3rd April 1996